... Skip to main content

 Facing a Fraud Over $5,000 Charge in Toronto?
-What You Need to Know and Why Hiring Daniel Brown Law Could Save Your Future
+What You Need to Know

 Understanding a Fraud Over $5,000 Charge in Ontario

-Under section 380(1)(a) of the Criminal Code of Canada, an accused may be charged with an indictable offence for fraud where the alleged loss or value exceeds $5,000.
-Conviction can result in up to 14 years in prison.
-On high-value schemes exceeding $1 million, a mandatory minimum of 2 years may apply.
-Daniel Brown Law’s fraud defence page explains the threshold and penalties in depth.
+Under section 380(1)(a) of the Criminal Code of Canada, fraud where the alleged loss exceeds $5,000 is an indictable offence.
+Conviction carries a maximum of 14 years in prison.
+For schemes exceeding $1 million, a mandatory minimum of 2 years may apply.
+Daniel Brown Law's fraud defence page covers the threshold and penalties in depth.

 Why Early Legal Engagement Matters

-Crafting a Fraud Defence Strategy Toronto
+Fraud Defence Strategies in Toronto

 Strategy 1: Challenging the Investigation and Procedure